bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     that the browser reports to be running on as the default.

 collapsed_comment_tags
-    A comma separated list of tags which, when applied to comments, will cause them to be collapsed by default.
+    A comma-separated list of tags which, when applied to comments, will cause them to be collapsed by default.

 .. _param-dependency-graphs: